Paget’s disease of the breast

 Mammographic evaluation of Paget’s breast disease

 As mentioned, about 50% of all cases of Paget’s disease do not reveal a mass on mammographic X-ray.
-There are no unique mammographic features corresponding to a “Paget’s mass.
+There are no unique mammographic features corresponding to a Paget’s mass.

-However, the mammographic evaluation can help show the extent of ‘whole breast‘ involvement, (i.e. invasive breast cancer) and can guide and influence treatment.
-Paget’s disease, once fully diagnosed, tends to be treated in a highly aggressive fashion.
-Magnetic resonance imaging (MRI) tends not to be used for Paget’s disease evaluation due to its non-specificity.
-MRI is useful in the detecting occult (hidden) breast neoplasia, but not all Paget’s disease cases will feature cell neoplasia.
+Once there is a definite diagnosis of Paget’s disease specialists tend to treat it in a highly aggressive fashion.
+Magnetic resonance imaging (MRI) tends not to be useful for Paget’s disease evaluation due to its non-specificity.
+MRI is useful in detecting occult (hidden) breast neoplasia, but not all of Paget’s disease cases will feature cell neoplasia.